xFadedxShadow/ArchInstall/README.md

 # Tasks
 - [ ] Add support for disk partition & formatting.
 - So far disk partition and formatting is not included in this script so you will have to partition manually before you run the script.
+- [ ] Add pre-defined configuration for desktop enviorments.
+-So far this script does not include any configuration presets for desktop enviorments.

 ## Requirements
 Requirements for this project are listed [here](https://github.com/xFadedxShadow/ArchInstall/wiki#requirements) in the wiki.